Payment received on 27th July 2017Steven B. in Chesterfield

 You are entitled to 45p per mile tax free for using your own vehicle for work.
 You are allowed a further 5p per passenger per mile for carrying other employees.
 A construction site worker who is asked to work temporarily on a different site is entitled to claim 45p per mile.
 For carrying a fellow employee also working at the temporary site, the driver is entitled to a further 5p per mile.
 The driver can therefore claim tax relief on a total of 50p per mile.
 The mileage can be calculated to include any extra miles travelled by the driver to allow him to collect his passenger from their location.

-These days we are all living such busy lives that looking into claiming back tax on work miles is often the last thing on our minds.
-Many people are oblivious to the fact that they could be in line for a substantial refund.
+These days we are all living such busy lives that looking into claiming back tax on business travel is often the last thing on our minds.
+Many people who would otherwise be able to claim back this tax are completely oblivious to the fact that they could be in line for a substantial refund.
 It is common for employees to assume that their business travel miles will be totally covered by their tax code and believe they will automatically be reimbursed the full amount.
 However, this is often not the case.

 This is a situation where you, the tax payer, must take control and be proactive.
 It is a classic case of if you don’t ask, you won’t get, and the money that you are entitled to will simply vanish into the government’s coffers.

 It is simple to work out whether you are owed a rebate.
-If you have used your own car for business travel (not including your commute) since April 2012, and have been paid less than 45p per mile by your employer, you are highly likely to be eligible for a tax refund.
+If you have used your own car for eligible business travel since April 2013, and have been paid less than 45p per mile by your employer, you are highly likely to be eligible for a tax refund.
 While the government does action rebates for taxpayers who have been on the wrong tax code, this system does not apply to tax on business mileage.
 If you fail to act within the inflexible government time constraints, you will get nothing as the onus is on you the individual you to submit and follow up the claim.

 If you incur mileage in your own vehicle as part of your daily work for your employer, you are entitled to make a claim for your costs.
 Currently, HMRC states that you can claim 45p per mile (up to 10,000 miles, after which the rate drops to 25p) if you drive a car or a van, 24p for a motorcycle and 20p for a bicycle.
 If your employer pays you less than this, you can get your tax back on the difference.
 We look at the rules surrounding this complex issue.